COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 If you are a Queensland agriculture employer and require additional advice on these services, a local agriculture workforce officer can help.

 Queensland agriculture coordination officers are available to provide information and support to producers, the agriculture industry and local governments to manage coronavirus (COVID-19).

 To contact an agriculture coordination officer, email firstname.lastname@example.org or phone our customer service centre on 13 25 23.

 Workers are encouraged not to visit farms to request work and should instead register their availability at Harvest Trail.
 They can also phone the National Harvest Labour Information Service on 1800 062 332.

 - Read the latest health information and instructions.

-- Find information for temporary visa holders and seasonal workers looking for work in Queensland.
+- Find information on Pick Queensland for temporary visa holders and seasonal workers looking for work.

 - Download the SafeFood Queensland guideline for reducing workforce impacts related to COVID-19.

 - Read a case study on how the Department of Agriculture and Fisheries and industry worked together to help local agribusinesses meet their COVID-19 requirements.